 Thank You Walmart — I Didn’t Expect That

-I had tweeted about the rogue account last week and tagged Walmart, not thinking much of it.
+I had tweeted about the rogue online shopping account last week and tagged Walmart, not thinking much of it.
 Three days later, I received a Twitter message from a representative with a link to their online customer support.
 After a 5-minute live chat, the account was deleted.
-I also received a link to the latest scams Walmart is seeing, which were very fascinating.
+I also received a link to the latest scams Walmart is seeing, which were very fascinating and helpful.

 Someone is Always Trying to Steal Your Information